shivansh0005/DevTinderWeb/README.md

 Page to see all my connection request page to see all my connecions
 -feature to accept rejet connection request
-Remaning
-->Send or ignore the user card from feed
+-Send or ignore the user card from feed

 ->Signup New user
 ->E2E testing